AyushLodha71/JPMC-Virtual-Job-Certificate/README.md

 5.  **REST API Controller:**
     -   Exposed a REST API from the Spring application to make its data available to other services.

+## Code

+The source code for this project can be found in the `JPMorgan_VirtualJobSimulation/forage-midas` directory.

+## Project Structure

+The project follows a standard Spring Boot structure:

+-   `src/main/java`: Contains the main application source code.
+-   `src/main/resources`: Contains configuration files, such as `application.yml`.
+-   `pom.xml`: The Project Object Model (POM) file that defines the project's dependencies and build configuration.

+## How to Run

+To run the application locally, you will need to have Java and Maven installed.

+1. Navigate to the project directory:
+    ```bash
+    cd JPMorgan_VirtualJobSimulation/forage-midas
+    ```

+2. Build the project using the Maven wrapper:
+    ```bash
+    ./mvnw clean install
+    ```

+3. Run the application:
+    ```bash
+    ./mvnw spring-boot:run
+    ```

 ## Certificate

 The official certificate of completion for the JPMC Virtual Job Simulation is included in this repository.
 You can find it [here](./JPMC%20Virtual%20Job%20Simulation%20Certificate.pdf).